Better Living Care Home in Las Vegas, NV

 Pros

-• pro The service is great and the staff are awesome.
+• pro The staff deliver great service and are awesome.

-• pro The facility is a hidden gem offering first-rate services.
+• pro The agency is a hidden gem offering first-rate services, with management and staff commended for their work.

 • pro Kent and Melanie were incredibly responsive and provided kind, attentive, and compassionate caregivers.